We are very proud of our alumni and the varied paths they have taken. A few of our former students are highlighted here.

 She has worked in many political campaigns, most notably serving as press secretary for the 2003 Schwarzenegger for Governor campaign.

-Karen is currently a managing director of Qorvis Communications, a Washington D.C. firm.
-She recently served as Communications Director at the National Republican Congressional Committee.
+Karen is currently a public relations consultant based out of Reno, Nevada.
+Previous positions include managing director of Qorvis Communications, a Washington D.C. firm and Communications Director at the National Republican Congressional Committee.
 Her campaign experience includes working as Deputy Communications Director for Fred Thompson’s 2008 presidential primary bid and serving as a leading spokeswoman for Arnold Schwarzenegger’s historic gubernatorial campaign.
 Karen is also a national political commentator, regularly appearing on Fox News Channel, MSNBC and CNN to provide national political analysis.
 She has also appeared as a guest host on FNC’s Hannity & Colmes.
 She blogs regularly about politics at KarenHanretty.com.

 Michael V. Kattelman (1994) is a partner at Silverman, Decaria, and Kattelman, a Reno, Nevada firm.